TJX Companies, Inc.

 Sales excluded from comp sales (“non-comp sales”) consist of sales from:

-We determine which stores and e-commerce sites are included in the comp sales calculation at the beginning of a fiscal year, and the classification remains constant throughout that year unless a store is closed permanently or for an extended period during that fiscal year.
+We determine which stores and e-commerce sites are included in the comp sales calculation at the beginning of a fiscal year, and the classification remains constant throughout that year unless a store or e-commerce site is closed permanently or for an extended period during that fiscal year.

 Comp sales of our foreign segments are calculated on a constant currency basis.
 We define constant currency basis as translating the current year’s results using the prior year’s exchange rates.
 This removes the effect of changes in currency exchange rates, which we believe is a more appropriate measure of performance.